MichaelCurrin/code-cookbook/recipes/jekyll/styling-with-scss/customize.md

 ---
+title: Customize
 description: How to use SCSS to set and override styles
 ---

-# Customize
+{% raw %}

 In Jekyll, you can use SCSS as a preprocessor - this helps for nest styles, handling variables and allowing imports.

-The way you apply it is using `.scss` files in the `assets/` and in `_sass/` (which is Jekyll's default SCSS directory).
-If you add an `@import` in assets, you'll get a compiled result that loads a file with `url()` and this loads as a separate request in the browser.
+The way you apply it is using `.scss` files in the `assets/` and in `_sass/` (Jekyll's default SCSS directory).

+## Import notes

+### Import in assets

+If you add an `@import` in assets, you'll get a result that uses a `url()` call in the _browser_ to load additional CSS Files.

+### Import in SASS

 If you do any imports within the `_sass` directory, you'll get your styling bundled in a single large file.
+This file can be more easily compressed and browser only has to do one request, but if you only need one portion of the file you'll end up over-fetching.

 See [Assets](https://jekyllrb.com/docs/step-by-step/07-assets/) in step 7 of the tutorial in the Jekyll docs.
 And see my [Jekyll Blog Demo](https://github.com/MichaelCurrin/jekyll-blog-demo) repo which is the result of following the tutorial.

 Instructions below are collected from themes.

-## Minima theme
+## Minima theme styling guide

 How to customize a site using the [Minima](https://github.com/jekyll/minima) theme.